-Moreover, the Indonesian government has defined sectors which foreign professional cannot pursue in any case.
-These are as following:
+Moreover, the Indonesian government has defined sectors that foreign professionals cannot pursue in any case.
+These are as follows:

-Being unaware of the complex and difficult process of employing a foreign national, representatives of a company willing to hire a foreigner as well as foreigner themselves might face serious legal consequences.
-There are dozens of cases when foreign workers in Indonesia worked without an essential work permit (IMTA) although they have stay permit visa (VITAS).
+Being unaware of the complex and difficult process of employing a foreign national, representatives of a company willing to hire a foreigner as well as foreigners themselves might face serious legal consequences.
+There are dozens of cases when foreign workers in Indonesia worked without an essential work permit (RPTKA) although they have a stay permit visa (VITAS).
 Consequently, being classified as illegal workers, all foreigners have undergone a process of deportation from the country.

 Are your company hiring a foreigner?
 Or you are a foreigner coming to pursue a career in the Indonesian market?
 We strongly recommend consulting your case with professionals in order to prevent legal implications.

-Cekindo offers a wide range of services includingfast business visa and work permit.
-With our extensive knowledge on the legalities, visas and work permits, as well as our comprehensive networks, we can process your working permit in Indonesia quickly and efficiently.
+Cekindo offers a wide range of services including fast business visas and work permits.
+With our extensive knowledge of the legalities, visas, and work permits, as well as our comprehensive networks, we can process your working permit in Indonesia quickly and efficiently.

 A company willing to hire a foreign national must submit Expatriate Placement Plan RPTKA (Rencana Penempatan Tenaga Kerja Asing) at first.
-Once RPTKA is approved, TA-01 Recommendationcan be issued.
+Once RPTKA is approved, a TA-01 Recommendation can be issued.
 Domestic companies approach the Manpower Department while foreign investment companies will contact the Investment Board Department (BKPM)).

 Cekindo is here to guide you through the application process.
-Thanks to our wide knowledge of legal requirements for visa and legal permits, our services will save you both time and money.
+Thanks to our wide knowledge of legal requirements for visas and legal permits, our services will save you both time and money.